 - The services are very easy to set up.
 Just open Services, using the ‘Services’ icon, and you can enable, or configure the settings to use make your existing devices compatible with the Asustor AS6302T NAS.
 The Asustor AS6302T NAS has support for CIFS for Windows, AFP for Mac, NFS, FTP, WebDAV, Web Server, MariaDB Server, Rsync Server, TFTP, SNMP, SFTP, and SSH.
 With all that, you can even set up UPnP Media server, MiniDLNA, to enjoy your favourite shows, music, and see your favourite photos on the client devices.

 - Talking about the speeds, the Asustor AS6302T NAS is quite fast.
-I got around 11-12 Mbps speed while writing to the NAS, and you can hardly get better speeds on a Gigabit Ethernet connection when you are surfing the internet at the same time.
-Even with parallel writing from 2 devices simultaneously, I didn’t observe any delay.
+I got around 95-105 MBps speed while writing to the NAS, and around 197-206 MBps while reading from the NAS.
+Yes, the rated speeds are achievable.
+Even with parallel writing from 2 devices simultaneously on the NAS, the speed got halved for each process, which is quite normal.
 However, the actual speeds might vary depending upon how much your router can handle, and the density of traffic by other devices on the same network.

 - You can find a lot of useful apps on the App Central, which include download manager, P2P file transferring applications like uTorrent so that you do not need to keep your computer or laptop switched on if you want to download a big file overnight.
 The download speed will depend upon the speed of the internet connection, and you can even limit the bandwidth for the download manager on the NAS so that you can carry out other activities without facing any kind of problems related to internet speeds.